Search

 Family-Friendly Workplaces: A Guide for Utah Business Leaders

-It is estimated that childcare issues result in a $1.36 billion dollar loss annually for Utah’s economy.
-Family-Friendly Workplaces: A Guide for Utah Business Leaders is a resource guide for business, government and community leaders that spotlights valuable data, what to consider, and actionable steps with best practices for businesses to elevate the culture and leadership around child care support.
-We encourage you to carefully review the guide, and consider what steps you can take in your organization to support the child care needs and overall well-being and success of your employees.
+Family-Friendly Workplaces: A Guide for Utah Business Leaders is a resource guide for business, government and community leaders that spotlights valuable data, things to consider and actionable steps with best practices for businesses to elevate the culture and leadership around child care support.
+We encourage you to review the guide and consider what steps you can take in your organization to support the child care needs and overall well-being and success of your employees.

 Untapped Potential in Utah Report

-The Untapped Potential in Utah was created to help the business community understand the unique needs of working parents in Utah and examine the current childcare landscape.
-The report estimates how often parents with children under the age of six leave the workforce or educational opportunities because of insufficient childcare, as well as how often they are missing work or school due to childcare issues.
-In addition, it highlights the value of access to childcare for families and any proposed solution must be developed to be responsive to the distinct challenges of Utah.
+The Untapped Potential in Utah was created to help the business community understand the unique needs of working parents in Utah and examine the current child care landscape.
+For example: the report estimates how often parents with children under the age of six leave the workforce or educational opportunities because of insufficient child care.
+In addition, it highlights the value of access to child care and how any proposed solution must be developed to be responsive to the distinct challenges of Utah.

 Work/Life Balance Preferences: Utah Parents

-The Work/Life Balance Preferences: Utah Parents statewide survey results suggest there are a number of supportive policies employers could enact to recruit, support and retain working parents in Utah’s competitive labor market.
-It shows that while most are satisfied with their current work and childcare arrangement, many parents and guardians also think policies such as increased wage/salary, paid family leave, flexible/stable hours and schedule, remote/hybrid work options, better part time job opportunities and child care assistance are important to achieving their ideal situation.
+The Work/Life Balance Preferences: Utah Parents statewide survey suggest there are a number of supportive policies employers could enact to recruit, support and retain working parents in Utah’s competitive labor market.
+It shows that while most are satisfied with their current work and child care arrangement, many parents and guardians also think policies such as increased wage/salary, paid family leave, flexible/stable hours and schedule and remote/hybrid work options are important to achieving their ideal situation.

 Workforce Mental Health